edanisko/edanisko.github.io/content/posts/2022-11-11-nextjs-supabase-prisma.md

 So where can you get a free SQL database?
 Supabase and CockroachDB.
 Supabase is a more feature rich.
 It has a friendly user interface.
 You can view your data and query against it in the browser.
 Supabase also has an Auth service, somthing like S3 storage and more.

 CockroachDB has less but is more... simple.
 It gives you a server and a good selection of connection strings.
-However the integration with Prisma is not as smooth.
+However the integration with the ORM is not as smooth.
 I found myself having to change data types.
 For example, Int to BigInt so that autoincrement works properly in the id field of a model.

 Prisma is the ORM that will glue this project together.
 So eventhough I like the simplicity of CockroachDB, I'm going to use Supabase for this project.